alishasrivas/Coordin8/team/reports/joshua-swaida.md

 ### November 17, 2024
 - **Task**: Started Implemention for InteractiveInviteesList for EventCreationComponent
 - **Details**: Added a div in the HTML to contain the interactive invitees list.
-Inside the div I placed a <ul>.
-Every time the invite button is clicked, a new <li> element will be added to the <ul>.
+Inside the div I placed a ul.
+Every time the invite button is clicked, a new li element will be added to the ul.
 Added event listeners to invite button.
 Will implement handleInviteUser helper method to deal with the button click.
 - **Link to Commit**: [Commit for start of InteractiveInviteeList implementation](https://github.com/alishasrivas/Coordin8/commit/8851dddb6948ca7f54d6c1dd36fe12dbc2ca15da)

 ### November 17, 2024